Can you clone VM from snapshot?

 *You can choose to install this VM backup software on either Windows or Linux system.

 Easier steps to backup and restore ESXi VM:

 1. Download AOMEI Cyber Bakcup and add devices to it.

 2. Click Backup Task >> Create New Task to start configuring backup task.

 Enter task name >> Choose VMware ESXi >> Add VMs in the task >> Schedule backup task >> Set retention policies.

 3. Click Start Backup.

-Unlike VMware Workstation, VMware ESXi does not provide any built-in feature to clone VM from snapshot.
-So, I introduced how to copy all the VM files and restore snapshots to a new VM that helps to clone VM indirectly from snapshot in this article.
+Unlike VMware Workstation, there is no built-in feature for VMware ESXi clone VM from snapshot.
+Therefore, I introduced how to copy all the VM files and restore snapshots to a new VM that helps to clone VM indirectly from snapshot in this article.
 Whether you choose to copy files manually or choose convenient third-party software, I hope you can find a suitable solution.